 Experimental research cannot be done without adept technical support.
-I have been lucky to receive the help and expertise of Paul Chen, John Olson, Aaron Ullberg, Gus Melo, Barbara Chu, Jim Bean, Peter Hurley and PERC, and the U of T mechanical shop.
+I have been lucky to receive the help and expertise of Paul Chen, John Olson, Aaron Ullberg, Gus Melo, Barbara Chu, Jim Bean, Peter Hurley, the electrical engineers in PERC, and Gurmit Besla, Alvin Ffrench and the machinists in the U of T mechanical shop.
 Outside of the lab, I have been fortunate to have many FTS experts at my disposal: Ron Blatherwick, Pierre Fogal, Aldona Wiacek, Jeff Taylor, Dejian Fu and Kaley Walker.